-Tesla Inventory and Its Components
+Tesla Inventory Components ($ Millions)

-Tesla inventory consists of the following components:
+As shown in the table above, Tesla’s inventory consists of the following items:

 - 1. Raw materials